usnistgov/OSCAL/docs/content/reference/latest/assessment-results/xml-outline.md

                         <details class="OM-entry">
                            <summary><span class="sq"><span class="nobr">&lt;<a class="OM-name" href="../xml-reference/#/assessment-results/result/observation/method">method</a></span>&gt;<span class="show-closed"><span class="OM-datatype"><a href="/reference/datatypes/#string">string</a></span><span class="nobr">&lt;/method&gt;</span></span></span><span class="sq cardinality"> <span class="OM-cardinality">[1 to ∞]</span></span></summary>
                            <p class="OM-map-name">a <span class="OM-datatype"><a href="/reference/datatypes/#string">string</a></span> value</p>

-                           An inspection was performed.
-                           An interview was performed.
-                           A manual or automated test was performed.
-                           This is only for use when converting historic content to OSCAL, where the conversion process cannot initially identify the appropriate method(s).

                            <p class="close-tag nobr">&lt;/method&gt;</p>
                         </details>
                         <details class="OM-entry">
                            <summary><span class="sq"><span class="nobr">&lt;<a class="OM-name" href="../xml-reference/#/assessment-results/result/observation/type">type</a></span>&gt;<span class="show-closed"><span class="OM-datatype"><a href="/reference/datatypes/#token">token</a></span><span class="nobr">&lt;/type&gt;</span></span></span><span class="sq cardinality"> <span class="OM-cardinality">[0 to ∞]</span></span></summary>
                            <p class="OM-map-name">a <span class="OM-datatype"><a href="/reference/datatypes/#token">token</a></span> value</p>

-                           A difference between the SSP implementation statement, and actual implementation.
-                           An observation about the status of a the associated control objective.
-                           A mitigating factor was identified.
-                           An assessment finding.
-Used for observations made by tools, penetration testing, and other means.
-                           An observation from a past assessment, which was converted to OSCAL at a later date.

                            <p class="close-tag nobr">&lt;/type&gt;</p>
                         </details>
                         <details class="OM-entry">